 Trump's first foreign trip: Scheduled stops in Saudi Arabia, Israel and beyond

-President Donald Trump will leave the United States this week and make his first overseas trip as president.
+President Donald Trump leaves the United States today for his first overseas trip as commander-in-chief, with a full itinerary of stops throughout the Middle East and Europe.

 His trip begins Friday with a stop in Saudi Arabia, followed by planned visits to Israel and the Vatican.
 Trump will later attend the 28th NATO summit in Brussels, Belgium, and the 43rd G7 summit in Taormina, Italy.